Kate Sturges Buckingham: Buckingham and public art

 In 1924 Buckingham was inspired by the fountains of Versailles to commission a fountain in Grant Park to honor her brother Clarence.
 This was called Buckingham Fountain, built at a cost of $750,000, and was dedicated on August 26, 1927.
 She also commissioned the Alexander Hamilton monument in Lincoln Park in Chicago.

 Personal life

 Buckingham never married.
 She shunned attention and requested that her name be removed from the Social Register.
-All the donations she made to the Art Institute of Chicago were made in the name of her departed siblings.
+All the donations she made to the Art Institute of Chicago were made in the names of her dead siblings.
 Buckingham died on December 14, 1937, in Chicago.
-She is buried in Woodlawn Cemetery in Zanesville, Ohio.